 Another argument against routine newborn circumcision is consent.
 An infant can’t give it.
 It’s his body; he should make the decision when he’s older.
 Some circumcised men have even opted for foreskin restoration.

-Added on 1/2/14: As it seems I have stirred up a bit of a controversy, I have added a follow up to this post here.
+Added on 1/2/14: As it seems I have stirred up a bit of a controversy, are circumcision rates actually falling?
+I have added a follow up to this post here and are there any benefits to it?
+Here’s the answer to that.